fnando/i18n-js/README.md

 ##### `embed_fallback_translations`:

-Embed fallback translations inferred from the default locale.
+Embed fallback translations into each locale.
 This can be useful in cases where you have multiple large translation files and don't want to load the default locale together with the target locale.

+When `I18n.fallbacks` is configured (e.g. via `I18n::Backend::Fallbacks` or
+Rails' `config.i18n.fallbacks`), the full fallback chain is respected.
+For example, if `es` falls back to `pt` which falls back to `en`, missing `es` translations are first filled from `pt`, then from `en`.
+When `I18n.fallbacks` is not configured, translations fall back directly to `I18n.default_locale`.

 To use it, add the following to your configuration file: